 While current investment in skills is promising, the minimal spending on education and reduced funds for youth activities is a real concern.
-Employment services will come under pressure as young people who have had their education and development impacted by Covid-19 try to enter the workforce.
-Youth unemployment is already an issue and can have lifelong scarring effects, making this a particularly pressing challenge that does not seem to be being given enough attention.
+Employment services will undoubtedly come under pressure.
+Young people who have had their education and development impacted by Covid-19 will soon try to enter the workforce.
+Youth unemployment is already an issue and can have lifelong scarring effects.
+This is a particularly pressing challenge that does not seem to be being given enough attention.

 Overall, the 2021 autumn budget announcement does little to boost employability services.
 Instead, Sunak claims the Plan For Jobs is working and implies he has already largely solved the unemployment challenges the country faces.
 Yet, as the cost of living rises and financial support for childless unemployed people does not, the pressure on employability services to quickly re-skill and move people into work will increase.